Decision Guide

 DimensionRetained searchContingent recruitment

-Payment modelCommitment deposit up front, completion fee invoiced day 60 of employmentPercentage of first-year salary, paid only on placement
+Payment modelCommitment deposit up front, completion fee invoiced on day 60 of employmentPercentage of first-year remuneration, paid only on placement

-ExclusivityOne agency, one search at a time per consultantOften three or more agencies running the same brief
+ExclusivityOne agency, one search at a time per consultantOften several agencies running the same brief

 Recruiter incentiveGet the right hire, retain the engagement, earn future searchesSubmit candidates quickly to win the placement before competitors